-Programming jobs may not be as prestigious or easy to land as they once were, but the industry is still booming with opportunity.
+Programming jobs may not be as prestigious or easy to land as they once were (though blockchain programming may become huge), but the industry is still booming with opportunity.
 If you want to start a career in programming, you absolutely can.
 Anyone who tells you it’s “too late” is either lying or out of touch.

 That being said, not all coding jobs are equal.